html5 templates

 Projects below build on peer-reviewed work to date and on-going dynamic research activities, driving forward technology and techniques on a number of fronts simultaneously.
 Projects may run from short 3-month contracts, through PhD studentships, to long-term research and development programmes.

-Investigate full polarimetric radar to screen individuals at distances of tens of metres for concealed threats.
-This active technique (whereby a coherent electromagnetic wave is transmitted to the subject and the reflection measured) enables a greater information content to be extracted than with a passive (or radiometric) polarimetric system or an intensity polarimetric radar.
-This is critical in a regime where the spatial information content (limited by diffraction) is low and where the passive signature from threats is very much smaller than the background emission.
-A simulation of a wave from a polarimetric millimetre wave radar probing a human torso is shown here.
+Investigate full polarimetric radar to screen individuals and their bags for weapons at proximity using hand-held systems and out to tens of metres using gimbal mounted systems linked to video cameras.
+The technique (whereby a coherent electromagnetic wave is transmitted to the subject and the reflection measured) enables larger amounts of information to be gathered than with an intensity polarimetric radar or a passive (ie radiometric) polarimetric system.
+This is critical in a regime where spatial information content (limited by diffraction) is low and where the passive signature from threats is very much smaller than the background emission.

 Hardware to develop these systems is now considerably lower cost than it was several years ago due to the availability of subsystem modules (at 24, 60, 77, 120 GHz) developed for the automotive radar and communications industry.
-Demonstrator systems can now be constructed that are compact and operate with wide radiation bandwidths (few GHz) and signal bandwidths (few MHz) to minimise the effects of depolarisation.
+Demonstrator systems can now be constructed that are compact and operate with wide radiation bandwidths (few GHz) to maximise information capture, and signal bandwidths (few MHz) to minimise the effects of aliasing.

-Spin-outs: The polarimetric sensor concept will have applications in other areas, where object discrimination is paramount, such as medical screening and self-driving cars.
+Spin-outs: The polarimetric sensor concept will have applications in other areas, where object recognition is paramount, such as medical screening, self-driving cars, landmine detection, area/building security sweeping and non-destructive testing.

 Being able to identify non-metallic threats concealed anywhere on the human body, rapidly and efficiently, is ideal for airport security and will lead to spin out products for other deployment scenarios (e.g. entrances to public transport systems, buildings, arenas etc.).
 The measured signature, being a combination of known reflectance and thermal emission from the human body, means this screening technique is virtually impossible to defeat.
 The system hardware for aperture synthesis imagers will be heavily dependent on millimetre wave receivers linked to FPGA based digital cross-correlators running at GHz sample rates.
 Aperture synthesis image creation algorithms can be investigated using existing validated forward simulation software, whilst hardware for portals is developed in parallel.

-Investigate full polarimetric ray-tracing algorithms and processing in Graphical Processor Units (GPUs) to enable high-speed scene simulations, including the effects of scattering and semi-transparency of materials for active and passive imaging.
-The software can be used to investigate the full spectrum of applications for markets such as:
+Investigate full polarimetric ray-tracing algorithms and processing in Graphical Processor Units (GPUs) to enable high-speed scene simulations, including the effects of scattering and semi-transparency of materials for active and passive imaging in air, sea, land and space scenarios.
+Simulation avoids having to conduct lengthy and expensive trials and experiments, applications include:

 * Portal and stand-off security screening of persons